Banggai Islands Regency

-The Banggai Archipelago (Kepulauan Banggai) is a group of islands, which are located at the far eastern end of Central Sulawesi, Indonesia.
-It makes up a regency (kabupaten) of Central Sulawesi Province of Indonesia, created in 1999 by splitting the existing Banggai Regency into a new Banggai Regency situated on the mainland of Sulawesi (capital, Luwuk) and a Banggai Islands Regency then comprising the entire archipelago (with its capital at Banggai town).
-In December 2014 a further splitting of the Regency was the removal of the more southerly seven districts (including Banggai Island itself, together with smaller islands to its southwest and southeast) to form a new Banggai Laut Regency.
+The Banggai Archipelago (Kepulauan Banggai) is a group of islands located at the far eastern end of Central Sulawesi, Indonesia.
+It makes up a regency (kabupaten) of Central Sulawesi Province of Indonesia, created on 4 October 1999 by splitting the existing Banggai Regency into a residual Banggai Regency situated on the mainland of Sulawesi (capital, Luwuk) and a new Banggai Islands Regency (Kabupaten Banggai Kepulauan) then comprising the entire archipelago (with its capital at Banggai town).
+On 14 December 2012 a splitting of the Banggai Islands archipelago took place with the removal of the more southerly seven districts (including Banggai Island itself, together with smaller islands to its southwest and southeast) from the 13-year-old regency to form a separate Banggai Laut Regency.

-The reduced Banggai Islands Regency thus comprises the main island of Peleng together with various small offshore islands.
-It covers an area of 2,488.79 km2 and has a population of 109,384 at the 2010 census and 120,142 at the 2020 Census; the official estimate as at mid 2021 was 121,684.
+The reduced Banggai Islands Regency thus consists almost entirely of the main island of Peleng, together with various small offshore islands, of which the largest is Bangkalan Island off the north coast of Peleng.
+It covers an area of 2,488.79 km2 and had a population of 109,384 at the 2010 census and 120,142 at the 2020 census; the official population estimate as at mid 2024 was 130,008 (comprising 65,973 males and 64,035 females).
 The archipelago is surrounded by the Banda Sea's Gulf of Tolo (Teluk Tolo), and the Molucca Sea.
-The Peleng Straits (Selat Peleng) separate it from mainland Sulawesi.
+The Peleng Straits (Selat Peleng) separate Peleng from the mainland of Sulawesi.